White Cat Project: Anime

 An anime adaptation of the game, titled White Cat Project: Zero Chronicle (白猫プロジェクト ZERO CHRONICLE, Shironeko Purojekuto ZERO CHRONICLE), which adapts the in-game "Zero Chronicle – The first sin" prologue event, was announced during the Colopl 10th Anniversary event and aired from April 6 to June 22, 2020.
 It was animated by Project No.9, with Masato Jinbo directing and writing the series, Yousuke Okuda designing the characters, and Taku Iwasaki composing the music.
 Takanori Nishikawa and ASCA performed the series' opening theme song "Tenbin -LIBRA-" (天秤-Libra-, Balance -LIBRA-), while Rei Yasuda performed the series' ending theme song "through the dark".
 Funimation had acquired the anime series, and they streamed it on its platforms.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

+Episodes

 Reception

 On July 18, 2014, White Cat Project reached the top of Google Play Japan's ranking of newly-released free apps, four days after release on Android.
 It reached 1 million downloads six days later, becoming the fastest growing app in Colopl's history.
 It soon became Japan's fastest growing smartphone game, having amassed 10 million downloads a little more than a month later on August 30.
 It reached 100 million downloads on June 27, 2016.